ilievanadezhda/CS-433-Road-Segmentation/README.md

 - **Configuration File**: Contains settings for model parameters, training settings, and data paths. [config.yaml](https://github.com/ilievanadezhda/Road-Segmentation-ML/blob/main/config.py)
 - **Postprocessing**: Contains postprocessing functions. [postprocessing.py](https://github.com/ilievanadezhda/Road-Segmentation-ML/blob/main/postprocessing.py)
 - **Utils**: Utility functions for training and evaluation. [train_utils.py](https://github.com/ilievanadezhda/Road-Segmentation-ML/blob/main/train_utils.py), [utils.py](https://github.com/ilievanadezhda/Road-Segmentation-ML/blob/main/utils.py)
+- **Baseline**: Modified `tf_aerial_images.py`, which demonstrates the use of a basic convolutional neural network in TensorFlow for generating a baseline.
+See [tf_aerial_images.py](https://github.com/ilievanadezhda/Road-Segmentation-ML/blob/main/examples/tf_aerial_images.py).
+In order to run this script you need to install tensorflow==2.11.0.
+In order to avoid environment conflicts we recommend you to create a new environment and install this dependency separately.

 ## Usage
 - **Training**: To train reproduce the pipeline for training the best model execute: